-FRONT IN-DASH AM/FM AND NAVIGATION SYTEM
+FRONT IN-DASH AM/FM AND NAVIGATION SYSTEM

 The front in-dash AM/FM and Navigation system is also Sirius Satellite radio ready.
 You will need to purchase your own Sirius subscription to activate this feature.
-Refer to the manufacturer's owner's manual for detailed operating instructions.
+Refer to your Comprehensive User Guide, and the manufacturer owner's manual for detailed operating instructions.